JoseRoca/AfxNova/docs/Databases/ADO Classes /CAdoConnection Class.md

 pConnection.Open
 ```
 ```
-DIM dwsConStr AS DWsTRING = pConnection.ConnectionString
+DIM dwsConStr AS DWSTRING = pConnection.ConnectionString
 ```

 #### Example

 ```
-#include "Afx/CADODB/CADODB.inc"
+#include once "AfxNova/CADODB.inc"
-using Afx
+USING AfxNova

-' // Open the connection
+' // === Open the connection
 DIM pConnection AS CAdoConnection pConnection.ConnectionString = "Provider=Microsoft.Jet.OLEDB.4.0;Data Source=biblio.mdb"
 pConnection.Open

-' // Open the recordset
+' // === Open the recordset
 DIM pRecordset AS CAdoRecordset pRecordset.Open("SELECT * FROM Authors", pConnection, adOpenKeyset, adLockOptimistic, adCmdText)

-' // Parse the recordset
+' // === Parse the recordset
-DO
 ' // While not at the end of the recordset...
-   IF pRecordset.EOF THEN EXIT DO
+DO WHILE NOT pRecordset.EOF
    ' // Get the content of the "Author" column
    PRINT pRecordset.Collect("Author")
    ' // Fetch the next row
    IF pRecordset.MoveNext <> S_OK THEN EXIT DO
 LOOP

+' // === Close the recordset and the connection
+' // If you don't close them, they will be closed when the application ends pRecordset.Close pConnection.Close
 ```
+---

 # <a name="ConnectionTimeout"></a>ConnectionTimeout